Femi Oluwole

-Femi Oluwole (born 17 March 1990) is a British political activist and co-founder of the pro-European Union advocacy group Our Future Our Choice.
+Femi Oluwole (born 17 March 1990) is a British political activist, journalist and co-founder of the anti-Brexit youth advocacy group Our Future Our Choice.
 He has appeared as a commentator and activist on British television.
-He has written for The Independent, The Guardian and The Metro.
+He has written for The Independent, The Guardian and Metro.

 Early life and education

-Oluwole was born in Darlington, County Durham to Nigerian parents – a surgeon father and a paediatrician mother, who both immigrated to the United Kingdom in the 1980s.
+Oluwole was born in Darlington, County Durham, to Nigerian parents – a surgeon father and a paediatrician mother, who both immigrated to the United Kingdom in the 1980s.
 He grew up in the West Midlands but as a child lived in several different places across the country, having once attended a school in Dundee.
 He was privately educated at the Yarm School, and went on to study law and the French language at the University of Nottingham, while completing an Erasmus Programme year in France.